Ottawa firefighters have responded to 1 brush fire a day since March 15

 CTVNews.ca Top Stories

-NEW 'Couldn't have asked for anything better': DNA test kits reveal B.C. woman's closest friend is also her half-sister
+B.C. woman's DNA test reveals her best friend of two decades is also her half-sister

 When Paula Blanchard learned that her biological father was a stranger, she could have assumed she might be meeting some new relatives.
 What she didn't know was that by the time she solved the mystery, one of those relatives would turn out to be her best friend of 20 years.